 Decide whether you are confident in their capabilities

-- Although your accountant might file your annual accounts with Companies House and carry out other administrative duties, the directors remain responsible.
+- Although your accountant might file your confirmation statement (annual accounts) with Companies House and carry out other administrative duties, the directors remain responsible.
 Any fines for non-compliance will be imposed on the business, not the accountant.

 6. Legal advice